AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/time-first-purchase-slope-dwnwrd.md

 Example: The chart may show that for users that registered in December 2014, 0.56 (or 56%) made a first order by month 2 (i.e., January 2015).

 This cohort analysis is a good indicator of user activation rate over time.
-If this chart starts to flatten or plateau, and you're still not near 100% conversion to buyers, it may be time to activate the remaining users via email campaigns.
+If this chart starts to flatten or plateau, and you are still not near 100% conversion to buyers, it may be time to activate the remaining users via email campaigns.